 When I got home, I swore I wouldn’t ever let it get as bad again.
 I only allowed myself to take one extra class, not five.
 I promised myself if the workload got more than I could handle, I’d drop the homework, not sleep.
-I did know that the semester would probably be stressful, since I was planning to take the Staatsexamen this spring, but I wouldn’t let it get as bad as the previous one.
+I vowed that if I didn’t talk to other people about what was weighing on me, I would at least journal about it.
+I knew that the semester would probably be stressful, since I was planning to take the Staatsexamen this spring, but I wouldn’t let it get as bad as the previous one.

 So, rather than this being an excuse for me not reading, I hope it gave you some advice on how to avoid dumb decisions.
 Take care of yourself, take the time to relax, and know that you have friends to talk to if you need them!
 What I did was stupid and probably more dangerous than I realized at the time.
 And trust me, I’ve learnt my lesson.
 I will probably always struggle with perfectionism.
 I will always be in danger of taking on more than I should, especially if a topic really interests me.
 That’s just who I am.
 But I doubt I’ll ever let it get to the point it did this past summer semester.
 It was probably one of the worst times in my life, and looking back on it, I really should have intervened sooner.
 I’m really thankful to all the friends who were there to look out for me, even if they didn’t know what I was doing and how much I needed the little free time I got.
 I’m thankful for my family, especially my brother, who didn’t bat an eye when I said I needed company watching stupid girly movies on Netflix so I could relax my tired braincells.
 (I have a lot of really bad recommendations now, should you ever need any.)